Envelope Encryption

 • Use signed URLs or cookies to restrict access for selected users.

-• Restrict access to content in S3 buckets using origin access identity – OAI, to prevent users from using the direct URL of the file.
+• Restrict access to content in S3 buckets using Origin Access Control (OAC), to prevent users from using the direct URL of the file.

 • Set up field-level encryption for specific content fields